 Registration: Each semester, at a time specified in the calendar, all students are required to confer with their academic advisers and register for courses for the next semester.
-Priority for available space in a course is given to students who register by the published deadline.
-Students are requested to have alternatives for any course that may not be obtainable.
 Registration for classes is done by computer on Your Enrollment Services (YES).
 Students should check carefully with their faculty advisers concerning progress toward completing degree requirements and to make necessary revisions in their program of studies.
 The School of Nursing requires continuous registration of all degree candidates.
 Responsibility to maintain registration rests with the student.
 To retain student status, the student must register each fall, spring, and summer semester or secure an approved leave of absence.
 Students who are registered for zero hours in order to satisfy requirements for an incomplete grade are considered degree candidates.
-Students registering for zero hours in order to satisfy requirements for an incomplete grade are completing an incomplete grade are charged one-half credit hour tuition plus the liability fee.
+Students registering for zero hours for the express purpose of completing an incomplete grade are charged \$200 plus applicable fees.

-How to Register: Log in to YES (Your Enrollment Services) either on the VU home page Students, YES.
+How to Register: Log in to YES (Your Enrollment Services) via the VUSN home page, then click on Quick Links.
 The landing page will provide you with links to all academic applications, including student registration.